US$9 billion for expansion of Pulau Muara Besar complex - The Scoop

 Boosting oil output

-The Department of Energy, which falls under the purview of PMO, has drawn up a strategic plan to maintain oil and gas output at the current level of 300,000 barrels/day, eventually upping production to reach 350,000 barrels/day in the long-term.
+The Department of Energy, which falls under the purview of PMO, has drawn up a strategic plan to maintain oil and gas output at the current level of 300,000 boe/day, eventually upping production to reach 350,000 boe/day in the long-term.

 “This target requires development of deep sea resources and an increase in exploration activities,” the minister said.